-- Understand that The Charities reserve the right to alter the dates and conditions of the Event without notice and/or cancel the event in consultation with stakeholders although only where absolutely necessary and appropriate.
+Understand that WWTW reserves the right to alter the dates and conditions of the Event without notice and/or cancel the event in consultation with stakeholders although only where absolutely necessary and appropriate.

-- Understand that by signing up to participate that you will endeavour to fundraise for The Charities.
+Understand that by signing up to participate that you will endeavour to fundraise for WWTW.

 Roles and responsibilities:

-- Agree to be a good ambassador for The Charities before, during and after your walk.
+Agree to be a good ambassador for WWTW before, during and after your walk.

-- Acknowledge that the Event is organised by The Charities in order to raise funds for The Charities.
+Acknowledge that the Event is organised by WWTW in order to raise funds to support those who served.

-- Agree to deliver all fundraising that you generously raise directly to WWTW by the methods stipulated on the Event website within a month of completing your walk or by the end of 31 January 2018.
-WWTW will share the fundraising with H4H on 31 January and at regular agreed intervals after this.
+Agree to deliver all fundraising that you generously raise directly to WWTW by the methods stipulated on the Event website within a month of completing your walk or by the end of 31 January 2023.

-Agree that no funds raised will be paid to any charity other than WWTW unless specifically otherwise agreed in advance with The Charities.
+Agree that no funds raised will be paid to any charity other than WWTW unless specifically otherwise agreed in advance with WWTW.

-- Agree only to use lawful means to fundraise for The Charities and not to bring The Charities’ names into disrepute.
+Agree only to use lawful means to fundraise for WWTW and not to bring WWTW's name into disrepute.

-- Organise any raffle or lottery without first obtaining permission from Help for Heroes.
+Organise any raffle or lottery without first obtaining permission from WWTW.

-- Understand that your place in the Event is not confirmed until you have received confirmation from The Charities.
-You will receive a confirmation email
+Understand that your place in the Event is not confirmed until you have received confirmation from WWTW.
+You will receive a confirmation email.

-Acknowledge that registration is free on the understanding that you will maximise your fundraising for the charities.
+Acknowledge that registration is free on the understanding that you will maximise your fundraising for WWTW

-- Agree that, while The Charities cannot exclude liability for personal injury or death caused by their own negligence, you undertake the Event entirely at your own risk and will not hold The Charities responsible for:
+Agree that, while WWTW cannot exclude liability for personal injury or death caused by their own negligence, you undertake the Event, either a self-created walk, or one of the walks in London, Newcastle, or Manchester, entirely at your own risk and will not hold WWTW responsible for:

 (a) any damage to, or loss of personal property or

-(b) any accident or injury which does not result from the negligence of The Charities arising directly or indirectly or in any manner whatsoever out of or in connection with the Event.
+(b) any accident or injury which does not result from the negligence of WWTW arising directly or indirectly or in any manner whatsoever out of or in connection with the Event.

 Dos and Don’ts :